nitrictech/docs/docs/messaging/queues.md

 ### Queue

-A queue is a named target to which tasks can be sent.
-They can be thought of as a collection of tasks that are grouped together.
+Queue are named targets where tasks can be sent.
+They can be thought of as a group of related tasks.
+Unlike [topics](./topics), tasks sent to a queue won't automatically trigger functions to process them.
+Instead, functions receive tasks from the queue by requesting them.

-They're awesome for allowing functions to process work asynchronously.
-Queues are often paired with [Schedules](/docs/schedules) to support batch workloads, like nightly processes.
+This makes queues awesome for processing work asynchronously, often paired with [Schedules](/docs/schedules) to support batch workloads, like nightly processes.

 ### Task